Guides & Tutorials

 Step 3: Authorize Netlify

-It’s time to allow Netlify and GitHub to talk to each other.
-Clicking the Authorize Application button will do just that.
-Like it says in the image below, Netlify doesn’t store your GitHub access token on our servers.
-If you’d like to know more about the permissions Netlify requests and why we need them, you can visit.
+It's time to allow Netlify and GitHub to talk to each other.
+Clicking the Authorize Netlify button will do just that.
+Like it says in the image below, Netlify doesn't store your GitHub access token on our servers.
+If you'd like to know more about the permissions Netlify requests and why we need them, you can visit our documentation on Git provider permissions.

 Step 4: Select Your Repo